haihala/whoops-all-grapplers/docs/tasks/chore_tracker.md

 - Controllers connected after game has started show up weird in the controller claim menu
   - That menu won't show keyboard
-- Red paint + throws
 - Camera should reset after shop

 ### Online

-- Online clock is out of sync

 ### Watchlist

-- Does input parser work after frame reset?
-  - Repeat inputs from the previous round?
 - Defender can't block 2f spam and there are opener sparks (had paint)
 - Stick input occasionally gets stuck
   - Replicate with 46464646... on the dpad